https://smpl.as/wp-content/uploads/2022/10/flow-image-2-1.svg

 You’ll quickly find there’s nothing like a sense of control over destiny and connection to a purpose, to inspire colleagues to innovate.

-5. Find the right partners
+6. And finally …find the right partners

 There’s a very good chance you’ll need to find someone external to your organisation to bring your idea to life.